People's Republic of the Congo

-The People's Republic of the Congo (République populaire du Congo) was a Marxist–Leninist socialist state that existed in the Republic of the Congo from 1969 to 1992.
+The People's Republic of the Congo (République populaire du Congo) was a socialist state established in 1969 following a Marxist–Leninist revolution, replacing the earlier Republic of the Congo and remaining in place until political reforms in 1992.

-The People's Republic of the Congo was founded in December 1969 as the first Marxist-Leninist state in Africa three months after the government of Alphonse Massamba-Débat was overthrown in the September 1968 coup d'état.
-The ruling Congolese Party of Labour (Parti congolais du travail, PCT) appointed Marien Ngouabi as president who established the Congo as a one-party communist government aligned with the Soviet Union.
+The People's Republic of the Congo was founded in December 1969 as the first Marxist-Leninist state in Africa, three months after the government of Alphonse Massamba-Débat was overthrown in the September 1968 coup d'état.
+The ruling Congolese Party of Labour (Parti congolais du travail, PCT) appointed Marien Ngouabi as president, who established the Congo as a one-party communist government aligned with the Soviet Union.
 Ngouabi was assassinated in 1977 and succeeded by Joachim Yhombi-Opango until he was overthrown in 1979.
 Denis Sassou Nguesso succeeded Yhombi-Opango, confirmed the PCT's rule in the Congo with a new constitution, formed closer relations with France, and allowed greater foreign investment in the country.
-The People's Republic of the Congo transitioned into a capitalist multi-party democracy following the dissolution of the Soviet Union in 1991, restoring the country's earlier name and flag, and ceased to exist by March 1992.
+The People's Republic of the Congo transitioned into a multi-party system following the dissolution of the Soviet Union in 1991, restoring the country's earlier name and flag, and ceased to exist by March 1992.
 André Milongo was appointed as transitional prime minister while Sassou remained as president.

 Demographics

 The People's Republic of the Congo had 2,153,685 inhabitants in 1988.
-There were 15 ethnic groups, although most people were Kongo, Sangha, M'Bochi, or Teke.
+There were 15 ethnic groups, although most people were Kongo, Sangha, Mbochi, or Teke.
 8,500 Europeans were present as well, mostly of French extraction.
 French was the official language, but other recognized languages included Kituba and Lingala.
 Most of the population was centered in urban areas such as Brazzaville.
 Literacy was 80%, but infant mortality was also high.